Efor18/HighChAnds/README.md

 HighChAnds
 ==========

-A implementation of some touchable charts from Highcharts.com demos
+A implementation of some touchable charts from Highcharts.com demos in Android